This is the multi-page printable view of this section. Click here to print.

 accessSecretIAM authentication key Secret Key

-• Example: Resource ID of Virtual Server
+• Example: Resource ID of a Virtual Server

-openApiEndpointServiceWatch OpenAPI Endpoint by region/offering
+openApiEndpointServiceWatch OpenAPI endpoint per region/offering

 • Example: https://servicewatch.region.offering.samsungsdscloud.com

-• Usually uses 8888 Port.
-If 8888 Port is in use, it needs to be changed
+• is typically used on port 8888.
+If port 8888 is in use, it needs to be changed

 Color mode